Proton Pass Business Review 2026: Password Management & Secure Documentation for Small Business

 How does Proton Pass compare to 1Password for business use?

 Proton Pass Business offers stronger privacy protection through Swiss jurisdiction and zero-knowledge encryption of all metadata (not just passwords), while 1Password provides more mature features and third-party integrations.
-Proton Pass costs $1.99-$4.49/user/month versus 1Password's $7.99/user/month.
+Proton Pass costs $1.99-$4.49/user/month versus 1Password's starting price of $7.99/user/month.
 For organizations prioritizing privacy and cost-effectiveness, Proton Pass is compelling.
 For teams requiring extensive integrations and polished interfaces, 1Password may justify the premium.
-We chose Proton Pass specifically for its encryption architecture and secure notes capability.

 Can Proton Pass handle secure notes for project documentation?